TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 12/Luke 12.6.md

 ---

-Are not five sparrows sold for two pence? and not one of them is forgotten in the sight of God.
+"Aren't five sparrows sold for two assaria coins?
+Not one of them is forgotten by God.